-Faith emerged throughout the research process as a significant motivating factor in responses to displacement and refugees, and a key source of assistance and strength for those experiencing displacement.
+Faith has emerged throughout the research as a significant motivating factor in responses to displacement, and a key source of assistance and strength for those experiencing displacement.
 These findings challenge prevailing understandings of faith as a potentially problematic and dividing factor in humanitarian contexts, instead highlighting the many positive roles that faith, faith-based organisations and local faith communities play in displacement affected contexts.
-Key recommendations for policy and practice have been identified and will be shared in a forthcoming Religious Literacy Handbook, as well as practitioners and policy makers in Lebanon, Jordan and Turkey at forthcoming policy roundtables.
+Faith traditions and values can become key influencing factors in framing both hostility, but also hospitality, towards displaced communities.
+Understanding these dynamics, and developing a language for mutual understanding between secular humanitarian actors and faith based responses, arises as a key recommendation of this research, which will be outlined in a forthcoming Religious Literacy Handbook and in our Research Note: Local Faith Community Responses to Displacement.

 Below, Dr Anna Rowlands shares key insights from the Refugee Hosts project relating to local faith community responses to displacement.
 If subtitles are unavailable please access the video here.

 Prof Alastair Ager shares key insights from the Refugee Hosts project relating to local responses to displacement, and the localisation of aid agenda and how religion shapes every day lives in the contexts of hosting and exile.
 If subtitles are unavailable please access the video here.